 NASHVILLE, Tenn.
-(February 13, 2014) – TriStar Centennial Medical Center in Nashville, Tenn., is pleased to announce three new members to the hospitals’ Board of Trustees.
+(May 15, 2013) – TriStar Centennial Medical Center in Nashville, Tenn., is pleased to announce a new chairperson, vice chairperson, and seven new members to the hospital’s Board of Trustees.

-Juli G. Horton, M.D., infectious disease physician, TriStar Centennial Medical Center, continues in her role as chair, Arthur B. Laffer, Ph.D., founder and chairman of Laffer Associates and Laffer Investments, as vice chair, and Heather J. Rohan, FACHE, president & CEO for TriStar Centennial, as secretary, Board of Trustees.
+Juli G. Horton, M.D., infectious disease physician, TriStar Centennial Medical Center, has been named to the role of chair, and Arthur B. Laffer, Ph.D., founder and chairman of Laffer Associates and Laffer Investments, has been named as vice chair, Board of Trustees.

 The TriStar Centennial Medical Center Board of Trustees is comprised of 20 positions, filled by appointment, to provide hospital oversight.
 They review and provide guidance on aspects including operations, employee relations, regulatory compliance, finances, and meeting community healthcare needs.
 Appointments are for a period of three years.
 Trustees may be reappointed for a second term.

 For more information about services offered at TriStar Centennial, visit TriStarHealth.com and select TriStar Centennial Medical Center or call TriStar MedLine® at (615) 342-1919.